ChiKitsune/SwapThings/README.md

       - Note: If an amount is not given it will try to find a non empty inventory slot and use that
       - Note: If a courtesy of name is not given it will default to "Someone"

+#####  ```/swapthings inventoryslotreplacer [player] [item] [slot num] [courtesy of]```
+    drops and then replaces a specific inventory slot based on the decimal place of the amount or random if not given one.
+      - Note: If no item is given it defaults to Air/empty slot
+      - Note: slot num ignores the whole number amount and only looks for decimal places. https://i.imgur.com/5qokaCR.jpg -1 will try to choose a random non empty slot 0 is held item
+            01 - 09 is hotbar
+            10 - 18 is top line in inventory
+            19 - 27 is second line in inventory
+            28 - 36 is third line in inventory
+            37 is boots
+            38 is leggings
+            39 is chestplate
+            40 is helmet
+            41 is offhand
+            42 and above is outside of the default player's inventory size and will loop back around to force it within the inventory size
+      - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
+If none is given will just use "someone" instead.

 #####  ```/swapthings inventoryslotunnamer [playername] [courtesy of] [amount]```
     Unnames an inventory item back to the default name